billziss-gh/oauth2-helper/README.md

 - `-pPORT`: Listen on specific `PORT` rather than a random one.
 Useful for Oauth2 authorization servers that require the `redirect_uri` to match exactly.
 - `-tTIMEOUT`: Specify a `TIMEOUT` to wait for the response (default is 120 seconds).
 - `-FPATH`: Specify a `PATH` for a file the contents of which will be rendered in the browser once the response is received.
-This file must contain the **full** HTTP response.
+This file must contain the **full** HTTP response and newlines should be of the CRLF variety (required by HTTP).
 For example:
     ```
     HTTP/1.1 200 OK
     Content-type: text/html